AnimusAILabs/animus-client/README.md

 #### How It Works

-1. **Response Analysis**: When a response is received, it's analyzed for sentence boundaries
+1. **Response Analysis**: When a response is received, it's analyzed for potential splitting
+2. **Probability Check**: `splitProbability` determines whether splitting occurs, except when content contains newlines (which always triggers splitting)
-2. **Smart Splitting**: Based on `splitProbability`, multi-sentence responses may be split
+3. **Smart Splitting**: If probability check passes, responses are split based on:
+   - **API Pre-split**: Use turns provided by the backend when available
+   - **Newline Splitting**: Split on newlines when content contains `\n` characters
+   - **Sentence Splitting**: Fall back to sentence-based splitting for other content
-3. **Sentence Grouping**: Short sentences (below `shortSentenceThreshold`) are grouped together
+4. **Sentence Grouping**: Short sentences (below `shortSentenceThreshold`) are grouped together
+5. **Turn Limiting**: If splitting would exceed `maxTurns` (including hasNext flag), turns are intelligently concatenated based on `maxTurnConcatProbability`
-4. **Delay Calculation**: Realistic typing delays are calculated based on content length and typing speed
+6. **Delay Calculation**: Realistic typing delays are calculated based on content length and typing speed
-5. **Sequential Delivery**: Messages are delivered with natural delays, creating conversational flow
+7. **Sequential Delivery**: Messages are delivered with natural delays, creating conversational flow
-6. **Coordination**: Image generation and follow-up requests are properly coordinated with turn completion
+8. **Coordination**: Image generation and follow-up requests are properly coordinated with turn completion

 #### Best Practices